Skip to main content

 • density: The number of points to collect per interval.
 This is similar to interval, but you should use it if you want to get an exact number of points for a given interval.
 For example, if you use a time of period=6 (24 hours) and density=100, you will get 100 points with an interval of approximately 14.5 minutes.
 With a density of 1000, you will get 1000 points with a 1.5-minute interval.

-Important Limitation: If the device polling interval is N seconds, and N > interval, the RC will reset interval to N. For example, if the polling interval for the device is 15 seconds, and you set density=1000 and period=1 (30 min), you will not get 1000 points.
+Important Limitation: If the device polling interval is N seconds, and N > interval, the RC resets interval to N. For example, if the polling interval for the device is 15 seconds, and you set density=1000 and period=1 (30 min), you will not get 1000 points.
 Instead, you will get 30 min * 60 seconds = 1800 seconds / 15 seconds polling interval = 120 points.

-CSV contains next type-measure combinations of data:
+CSV contains the following type-measure combinations of data:

 • CPU-load: Aggregated CPU load for the selected interval as a percentage (for CPUs without a number, it is averaged across all numbered CPUs)